Taranaki Mounga Project

 Biodiversity Ranger Katherine Turton is examining the camera network for her Masters in Pest Management at Lincoln University.

 She said stoats, possums, cats, hedgehogs, rats, mice and occasionally dogs have shown on the cameras.
-Kiwis are also spotted, and the information shared with the Taranaki Kiwi
+Kiwis are also spotted, and the information

 Read More »